 Arthritis cannot be cured, but management makes a big difference

 Once you’ve been diagnosed with arthritis, you will always have that diagnosis, but you won’t always have to have the problems the condition brings.
 Arthritis, in its simplest description, is a condition that causes painful inflammation and joint stiffness.
 Anti-inflammatory medication and dietary steps can lessen that pain and stiffness.
-Heat and cold can both minimize stiffness (which one you use depends on the kind of arthritis and the nature of the pain you’re feeling.
-Also, with the application of some KT tape ankle stiffness and pain in other important joints can be eased considerably.
+Heat and cold can both minimize stiffness, though which one you use depends on the kind of arthritis and the nature of the pain you’re feeling.
+In more serious cases, you might opt to explore pain management options such as radiofrequency ablation (RFA).
+Wondering what is nerve ablation knee?
+Well, it is a treatment wherein radio waves are used to create a current which then heats an area of tissue.
+The heat destroys this tissue, stopping it from sending pain signals to your brain.
+In this way, RFA can provide respite for sufferers of chronic pain caused by arthritis, as well as helping to, in some cases, improve the function of affected joints.
+By using the above pain management methods alongside the application of some KT tape ankle, stiffness and pain in other important joints can be eased considerably.
 The right treatment can significantly reduce the negative impacts of arthritis.

 Some forms of arthritis are autoimmune conditions